yusmiatiliau/Plant_skimseq_methylation/README.md

 **Low pass Nanopore sequencing for measurement of global methylation levels in plants**

-Some of these scripts were adapte based on this paper: Faulk, C. (2023).
+Some of these scripts were adapted from code provided in this paper: Faulk, C. (2023).
 Genome skimming with nanopore sequencing precisely determines global and transposon DNA methylation in vertebrates.
 Genome Research, 33(6), 948–956. and its supplementary document at: https://faulk-lab.github.io/skimming/.